cloudamqp/terraform-provider-cloudamqp/website/docs/d/instance.html.markdown

 layout: "cloudamqp"
 page_title: "CloudAMQP: data source cloudamqp_instance"
 description: |-
-  Get information about the already created CloudAMQP instance
+  Get information about an already created CloudAMQP instance
 ---

 # cloudamqp_instance

-Use this data source to retrieve information about the CloudAMQP instance.
+Use this data source to retrieve information about an already created CloudAMQP instance.
 Require to know the CloudAMQP instance identifier in order to retrieve the correct information.

 ## Eample Usage